jbluemink/Sitecore-webhook-helpers/README.md

 # Sitecore-webhook-helpers
-Demo code to create events with data as desired useble for Sitecore Webhooks.
+Demo code to create events with data as desired usable for Sitecore Webhooks.
-With Docker setup for Sitecore 10.3 XM
+With Docker setup for Sitecore 10.3 XM.
+Code is for XM Cloud or Sitecore 10.3+

 Webhook handlers you can local use for testing: